-Array of light for early disease detection?May 22nd, 2012 in Medical research /
+Array of light for early disease detection?May 22, 2012 in Medicine & Health / Medical research

 A special feature in this week's issue of the journal Science highlights protein array technology, touching on research conducted by Joshua LaBaer, director of the Biodesign Institute's Virginia G. Piper Center for Personalized Diagnostics.

 With the successful completion of the Human Genome Project, research attention is increasingly focusing on proteins.
 Versatile products produced from genetic templates, proteins are principle actors in both the maintenance of health and the onset of illness.
 Protein microarrays are a means of bridging the gap between analysis of the nucleotide sequences that make up DNA and the proteomethe universe of proteins built from the amino acids coded for by genes.

 Protein microarrays are helping researchers develop early detection methods, particularly for chronic diseases, which account for most of the country's health care expenditures.
 Identifying telltale signs of diabetes, coronary artery disease, congestive heart failure and various cancers at an early, pre-symptomatic stage, offers the best prognosis for successful treatment, at dramatically reduced cost.